Nobuko Albery: 1963–1974: Tōhō

-On the success of this venture, Mitchell's agent, Kay B. Barrett, offered to train Albery as her successor.
-Albery, however was suffering from an unknown illness at the time, becoming increasingly unwell.
+On the success of this venture, Mitchell's agent, Kay B. Barrett, offered to train her as her successor.
+Uenishi Morris, however was suffering from an unknown illness at the time, becoming increasingly unwell.
 Her doctor, recommended by Katharine Hepburn, diagnosed her with hyperthyroidism and suggested she separate from her husband.
 Following this advice, she returned to her parents in Aishiya and was hospitalised there for a month.
-Although Albery's father initially opposed her divorcing, he later strictly forbade her from returning to Morris following an incident wherein Morris sent her an overcoat via a cash-on-delivery service, embarrassing Albery's father who was forced to borrow money from his chauffeur to make the collection.
-Albery returned to New York the following spring, renting an apartment on Central Park West and resuming her work for Tōhō.
+Although he initially opposed her divorcing, her father later strictly forbade her from returning to her husband following an incident wherein he sent her an overcoat via a cash-on-delivery service, embarrassing her father who was forced to borrow money from his chauffeur to make the collection.
+Uenishi Morris returned to New York the following spring, renting an apartment on Central Park West and resuming her work for Tōhō.

-In 1968, she met her second husband, Sir Donald Albery, whom she would not marry until 1974, attempting to stage Oliver! for Tokyo's Imperial Theatre.
+In 1968, she met her second husband, Donald Albery, whom she would not marry until 1974, attempting to stage Oliver! for Tokyo's Imperial Theatre.
 Kikuta had a well-known love of Charles Dickens and ambitions of becoming a 'Japanese Dickens'.
-Albery (then Nobuko Morris) was therefore dispatched by Kikuta to persuade Sir Donald to sign over Oliver!'s Japanese rights to Tōhō.
-Despite his incredulity that Albery was indeed Tōhō's agent and that she was in fact an adult, he agreed to meet with her and Kikuta in Venice where he was staging Swan Lake.
-Albery and Kikuta then flew to Tel Aviv to acquire Oliver!'s sets, meeting with Marlene Dietrich who was starring in a one-woman show at the time.
+Uenishi Morris was therefore dispatched by Kikuta to persuade Albery to sign over Oliver!'s Japanese rights to Tōhō.
+Despite his incredulity that she was indeed Tōhō's agent and in fact an adult, he agreed to meet with her and Kikuta in Venice where he was staging Swan Lake.
+She and Kikuta then flew to Tel Aviv to acquire Oliver!'s sets, also meeting with Marlene Dietrich who was starring in a one-woman show at the time.
 Oliver! opened the same year in Japan, with the guest of honour being Prince Hiro (later Emperor Naruhito).
 Photographs of the Prince with the lead actors appeared in the press the following day, helping to propel Oliver! to the status of a national sensation.
-The production was hugely successful, running at a profit for 11 weeks, cementing Albery and Sir Donald's friendship.
+The production was hugely successful, running at a profit for 11 weeks, cementing her friendship with her future husband.

 In 1970, H. Paul Varley published his illustrated book Samurai, contributed to in part by she and Morris.
 The book was intended for a general audience rather than a specialist and was part of the Pageant of History series, edited by John Gross.
-The same year, Albery worked as an associate producer on the play Conduct Unbecoming (1970–71), produced by Sir Donald and set in the 19th-century British Raj.
+The same year, Albery worked as an associate producer on the play Conduct Unbecoming (1970–71), produced by Donald Albery and set in the 19th-century British Raj.

-In 1973, Albery was sued by Morris for desertion and the two were divorced; Kikuta also died of a stroke, though Albery remained Tōhō's representative.
-The following year, Sir Donald divorced his wife, the theatrical directress Cicely Boys, marrying Albery.
+In 1973, Nobuko Uenishi Morris was sued her husband for desertion and the two were divorced; Kikuta also died of a stroke, though she remained Tōhō's representative.
+The following year, Donald Albery divorced his wife, the theatrical director Cicely Boys, marrying her, and she assumed Albery's surname.